 Typical preparation includes courses in chemistry, biochemistry, biology, physics and mathematics.
 Applicants with other academic backgrounds may be considered if they perform well on the GRE and provide appropriate evidence of excellent training, qualifications and motivation.

 As an important part of admission criteria, research experience may include undergraduate research internships, summer research programs, Master’s thesis research or medical research clerkships.
+In addition, a sample of your writing (such as a research report) will be required on your application.
 Successful applicants will demonstrate these experiences have provided a thorough understanding of what a research career entails, that they have passion for research, and that they have exceptional talent and aptitude for science.

 Overall academic excellence